KatieLF/KatieLF.github.io/_posts/2025-04-10-Sourdough-tips-and-tricks.md

 categories: baking
 ---

+This is for a few friends at the DANCE lab that are just getting started in their sourdough adventure and needed a few starting tips.

 # Introduction

 Welcome to the amazing world of fermentation!
 That's right!
 You have a bunch of lovely bacteria and wild yeasts that will help you make fantastic sourdough bread, rolls, and treats galore.